benkozi/CECE/combo-test-runner/design/feat/20260716-1113-compare-with-baseline.md

 1. Run the suite; for each of the three combinations, copy its `*.nc` into `/Users/bkoziol/Library/CloudStorage/Dropbox/rlps/rsandbox/cece-baselines/<new ULID>/` (one freshly generated ULID per combination).
-2. Wire those ULIDs into the checked-in suite's `comparison.baselines` and set `CECE_BASELINE_ROOT_DIR` to the Dropbox path when running locally.
+2. Wire those ULIDs into the checked-in suite's `baseline_comparison.baselines` and set `CECE_BASELINE_ROOT_DIR` to the Dropbox path when running locally.

 **Portability caveat, accepted**: the checked-in suite then references